-Because Plaintiffs' claims in the present case are materially identical to the claims at issue in Perry Capital, Section 4623(d) applies equally here.
-Thus, in addition to the two separate statutory bases for dismissal advanced in FHFA's motion to dismiss-namely, Sections 4617(f) and 4617(b)(2)(A)(i)-Section 4623(d) independently bars Plaintiffs' claims.
+Because Plaintiff's claims in the present case are materially identical to the claims at issue in Perry Capital, Section 4623(d) applies equally here.
+Thus, in addition to the two separate statutory bases for dismissal advanced in FHFA's motion to dismiss-namely, Sections 4617(f) and 4617(b)(2)(A)(i)-Section 4623(d) independently bars Plaintiff's claims.
 It provides that "no court shall have jurisdiction to affect, by injunction or otherwise, the issuance or effectiveness of any classification or action of the Director under this subchapter (other than appointment of a conservator under section 4616 or 4617 of this title . . .) or to review, modify, suspend, terminate, or set aside such classification or action."
 12 U.S.C. § 4623(d).
-Contrary to Section 4623(d), adjudicating Plaintiffs' claims would require the review (and, if Plaintiffs have their way, nullification) of an FHFA regulatory decision, separate and apart from the Third Amendment, to suspend capital classifications and allow Fannie Mae and Freddie Mac (together, "the Enterprises") to rely solely on the Treasury commitment for capital during conservatorship.
-For this reason, in addition to the reasons set forth in FHFA's motion to dismiss, Plaintiffs' complaint should be dismissed with prejudice.
+Contrary to Section 4623(d), adjudicating Plaintiff's claims would require the review (and, if Plaintiff has her way, nullification) of an FHFA regulatory decision, separate and apart from the Third Amendment, to suspend capital classifications and allow Fannie Mae and Freddie Mac (together, the "Enterprises") to rely solely on the Treasury commitment for capital during conservatorship.
+For this reason, in addition to the reasons set forth in FHFA's motion to dismiss, Plaintiff's complaint should be dismissed with prejudice.